gkaf89/NCC-Trainings/docs/cuda/exercise-3.md

 c   = (float*)malloc(sizeof(float) * (N*N));
 ```

- - Allocating the GPU memory for A, B, and C matrix
+ - Allocating the GPU memory for A, B, and C matrices
 ```c
 // Initialize the memory on the device float *d_a, *d_b, *d_c;